Kong/unirest-java/README.md

 # Exiting an application

-If you are using the asynchronous client, a background event loop is started and your Java application won't be able to exit until you manually shutdown all the threads by invoking:
+Unirest starts a background event loop and your Java application won't be able to exit until you manually shutdown all the threads by invoking:

 ```java
 Unirest.shutdown();